MerkulovDaniil/optim/docs/theory/Optimality.md

 \end{split}
 $$

-The basic idea of Lagrange method implies switch from conditional to unconditional optimization through increasing the dimensionality of the problem:
+The basic idea of Lagrange method implies the switch from conditional to unconditional optimization through increasing the dimensionality of the problem:

 $$
 L(x, \nu) = f(x) + \sum\limits_{i=1}^m \nu_i h_i(x) \to \min\limits_{x \in \mathbb{R}^n, \nu \in \mathbb{R}^p} \\